kaypro283/lunarcalc-mbasic/README.md

 This program has been tested on an IBM XT clone with a NEC V20 at ~10 MHz, 286, and a Pentium III running DOS

 Sarches for full or new moons may take anywhere from several seconds to several minutes.
-Slower Z80-based systems (such as Kaypro, Osborne, or similar CP/M machines) may take longer to complete a full lunar cycle scan (potentially hours). **If you're running LUNARCALC on slower 8-bit machines, please be patient.**
+Slower Z80-based systems (such as Kaypro, Osborne, or similar CP/M machines) may take longer to complete a full lunar cycle scan (potentially hours). **If you're running MOONCALC on slower 8-bit machines, please be patient.**

 ---